Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R9-R12 (4 rounds): SC in each ST around {48}

-Change yarn to light purple colour
+Change yarn to light purple color

 R13: SC in each ST around {48}

-Change yarn to cream colour
+Change yarn to cream color

 R14: SC in each ST around {48}